morojgovany/moro_keybinds/README.md

 - Use as many keybinds as you want but use carefully it can conflict with other scripts
 - You can add a wait time after the callback to prevent spam

+## *Translations*
+- Open `locales.json` and add your translations
+- You can add as many languages as you want
+- For dev purposes, use `locales.dev.js` to test your translations *Translations were IA generated, please review and correct any errors*

 ### **:warning: Note: the hash of the rawkeys uses OS hashes, related to your keyboard layout.
 So it can be different depending of your players keyboard layout.**